coq/coq/doc/sphinx/proof-engine/tactics.rst

   arguments are supplied for some partially applied constructors.
 Any term of an appropriate type will allow the tactic to successfully solve the goal.
-Those additional arguments can be given to congruence by filling in the holes in the terms given in the error message, using the with variant described above.
+Those additional arguments can be given to congruence by filling in the holes in the terms given in the error message, using the :tacn:`congruence with` variant described above.

 .. opt:: Congruence Verbose